Louvre Abu Dhabi Officially Open

 The wait is over.
-The highly anticipated opening date of Louvre Abu Dhabi has finally been revealed.
+The highly anticipated opening date of Louvre Abu Dhabi has finally arrived.

 Far from a bubble of western art transplanted in the Middle East, Louvre Abu Dhabi takes a wholly universal approach to its collection.
-The museum will explore shared human stories through artworks that span the centuries, as well as the globe.
+The museum explores shared human stories through artworks that span the centuries, as well as the globe.

 Even Louvre Abu Dhabi’s dome, with its signature ‘rain of light’ effect, symbolizes the museum as a crossroad of cultures.
 While the dome is inspired by the oases of the UAE and traditional islamic tessellations, it comes to life through the designs of Pritzker Prize winning, French architect Jean Nouvel and twenty-first century architecture techniques.

 “Louvre Abu Dhabi embodies our belief that nations thrive on diversity and acceptance, with a curatorial narrative that emphasizes how interconnected the world has always been.
-The museum represents the latest innovation in a long-standing tradition of cultural preservation nurtured by the founding leaders of the UAE,” His Excellency Mohamed Khalifa Al Mubarak, Chairman of Abu Dhabi Tourism & Culture Authority (TCA Abu Dhabi) and Tourism Development & Investment Company (TDIC) said.
+The museum represents the latest innovation in a long-standing tradition of cultural preservation nurtured by the founding leaders of the UAE,” His Excellency Mohamed Khalifa Al Mubarak, Chairman of Abu Dhabi Department of Culture and Tourism (DCT) and Tourism Development & Investment Company (TDIC) said.

-In addition to opening its doors this November, Louvre Abu Dhabi will host a variety of opening celebrations and public programs, including symposiums, performances, concerts, dance, and visual arts by renowned contemporary and classical artists.
-Tickets for the museum will cost 60 AED for general admission and 30 AED for ages between 13 and 22, as well as UAE education professionals - but the experience is sure to be priceless.
+Tickets for the museum range from 60 AED for general admission to 30 AED for ages between 13 and 22, as well as UAE education professionals - but the experience is sure to be priceless.